-Spanish, Linguistics, Applied Linguistics, Heritage and Second Language Acquisition, Task-Based Language Teaching (TBLT), Study Abroad, Technology-Enhanced Learning, Individual Differences
+Spanish, Linguistics, Applied Linguistics, Heritage and Second Language Development, Task-Based Language Teaching (TBLT), Study Abroad, Technology-Enhanced Learning, Individual Differences

 Born and raised in the Basque Country, Janire Zalbidea received her Ph.D. in Spanish Linguistics from Georgetown University.
 She is the Principal Investigator of the Temple University Multilingualism and Second Language Acquisition Lab (TUMSLAB) and directs the Spanish for Heritage/Bilingual Speakers curriculum in the department.

 Her interdisciplinary research program focuses on second and heritage language acquisition, including task-based language teaching and development in study abroad contexts.
 She is also interested in multi-site approaches in second language research.
 Her current work is funded by a Language Learning Early Career Research Grant.